Who We Are

 Video on the Sexual Exploitation of Youth

-CASEY has recently produced a 16 minute video that can be used for education, training and awareness.
+CASEY produced a 16 minute video that can be used for education, training and awareness.
 The video includes the voices of four NL Youth who have been sexually exploited and provides the viewer with information on what sexual exploitation is; who is at risk; the grooming and luring process; and warning signs.

 The video comes with a discussion guide and is appropriate for youth (12 and over), parents, youth service workers, professionals and the general public.